Double-well potential

 A double well potential with minima at positions -a and a.
 Particles can be on either side or switch from one side to the other (either by moving or by tunneling).

 In quantum mechanics, the double-well potential is one of a number of quartic potentials for the exploration of various physical phenomena or mathematical properties since it permits in many cases explicit calculation without over-simplification.

 Specifically symmetric double-well potential serves as a model to illustrate the concept of instantons as a pseudo-classical configuration in a Euclidean field theory.
 In the simpler quantum mechanical context this potential served as a model for the evaluation of path integrals. or the solution of the Schrödinger equation by various methods for the purpose of obtaining explicitly the energy eigenvalues.

 The inverted symmetric double-well potential, on the other hand, served as a nontrivial potential in the Schrödinger equation for the calculation of decay rates and the exploration of the large order behavior of asymptotic expansions.

 The third form of the quartic potential is that of a perturbed simple harmonic oscillator or pure anharmonic oscillator having a purely discrete energy spectrum.

 The fourth type of possible quartic potential is that of asymmetric shape of one of the first two named above.

 The double-well and other quartic potentials can be treated by a variety of methods—the main methods being (a) a perturbation method (that of Robert Balson Dingle and Harald J.W.
 Müller-Kirsten) which requires the imposition of boundary conditions, (b) the WKB method and (c) the path integral method.
 All cases are treated in detail in the book of Müller-Kirsten.
-The large order behavior of asymptotic expansions of Mathieu functions and their eigenvalues (also called characteristic numbers) has been derived in a further paper o Dingle and Müller-Kirsten.
+The large order behavior of asymptotic expansions of Mathieu functions and their eigenvalues (also called characteristic numbers) has been derived in a further paper of Dingle and Müller-Kirsten.